gamesfortrees/ecosia-board-game/docs/_includes/components.md

 1. Select one tree from a nursery connected to a farmland tile (see “Connected Tiles” under “Concepts” for details).
 1. Plant this tree in the chosen farmland tile, ensuring no other tree of the same species is already present.
 1. After planting, add 2 trees of any species to the nursery from which you took the tree.

-🌅 If using Catan components, we recommend making “Knight” resource cards as “Agroforestry”.

 📚 *These productive systems require less maintainability.
 The trees need to be complementary to each other, for example occupying different layers of the forest.
 This means a much higher profit margin that supports villages in developing countries.
 Ecosia does this for many of the projects ensuring that trees have a high survival rate.*